-Reconfiguring a lot ensures that all new lots are of an appropriate size, shape and layout to allow for the siting of future buildings being located:

-- a. within an appropriate development footprint; - b. within the lowest hazard locations on a lot; - C. to achieve minimum separation between development or development footprint and any source of bushfire hazard of 20m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS3959-2009), whichever is the greater; - d. to achieve a minimum separation between development or development footprint and any retained vegetation strips or small areas of vegetation of 10m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS3959-2009), whichever is the greater; - e. away from ridgelines and hilltops;
+PO54 E54 Lots are designed to: Reconfiguring a lot ensures that all new lots are of an a. minimise the risk from bushfire hazard to each lot and provide the safest possible siting for buildings and structures; appropriate size, shape and layout to allow for the siting of future buildings being located: a. within an appropriate development footprint; b. limit the possible spread paths of bushfire within the reconfiguring; b. within the lowest hazard locations on a lot; С. C. to achieve minimum separation between C. development or development footprint and any source of bushfire hazard of 20m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS3959-2009), whichever is the greater; d. maintain the required level of functionality for emergency services and uses during and immediately after a natural hazard event. d. to achieve a minimum separation between ( u. development or development footprint and any retained vegetation strips or small areas of vegetation of 10m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS3959-2009), whichever is the greater; e. away from ridgelines and hilltops;

 f. on land with a slope of less than 15%; g. away from north to west facing slopes.
-POS 55 E55 s provide adequate water supply and infrastructure upport fire-fighting.
-For that: water supply purposes, reconfiguring a lot ensures a. lots have access to a reticulated water supply provided by a distributer retailer for the area; or b. where no reticulated water supply is available, on-site fire fighting water storage containing not less than 10000 litres and located within a development footprint.
-POS 56 E56 Lots s are designed to achieve: Rec onfiguring a lot ensures a new lot is provided with: a. safe site access by avoiding potential entrapment situations; a. direct road access and egress to public roads; b. accessibility and manoeuvring for fire-fighting during bushfire. b. an alternative access where the private driveway is longer than 100m to reach a public road; during businite.
-C. driveway access to a public road that has a gradient no greater than 12.5%; d. minimum width of 3.5m.
-POS 57 E57 The road layout and design supports: Rec onfiguring a lot provides a road layout which: a. safe and efficient emergency services access to all lots; and manoeuvring within the subdivision; a. includes a perimeter road that separating the new lots from hazardous vegetation on adjacent lots incorporating by: b. b. availability and maintenance of access routes for the purpose of safe evacuation. i. a cleared width of 20m; ii. road gradients not exceeding 12.5%; iii. pavement and surface treatment capable of being used by emergency vehicles; iv.
-Turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines. b.
-Or if the above is not practicable, a fire maintenance trail separates the lots from hazardous vegetation on adjacent lots incorporating: i. a minimum cleared width of 6m and minimum formed width of 4m:
+PO5 5 E55 provide adequate water supply and infrastructure upport fire-fighting.
+For water supply purposes, reconfiguring a lot ensures that: a. lots have access to a reticulated water supply provided by a distributer retailer for the area; or where no reticulated water supply is available, on-site fire fighting water storage containing not less than 10000 litres and located within a development footprint.
+PO5 6 E56 Lots are designed to achieve: Reconfiguring a lot ensures a new lot is provided with: a. safe site access by avoiding potential entrapment situations; a. direct road access and egress to public roads; b. accessibility and manoeuvring for fire-fighting during bushfire. b. an alternative access where the private driveway is longer than 100m to reach a public road; c. driveway access to a public road that has a gradient no greater than 12.5%; d. minimum width of 3.5m.
+PO5 57 E57 The road layout and design supports: Reconfiguring a lot provides a road layout which: a. safe and efficient emergency services access to all lots; and manoeuvring within the subdivision; a. includes a perimeter road that separating the new lots from hazardous vegetation on adjacent lots incorporating by: b. availability and maintenance of access routes for the purpose of safe evacuation. i. a cleared width of 20m; ii. road gradients not exceeding 12.5%; iii. pavement and surface treatment capable of being used by emergency vehicles; Turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines.
+Or if the above is not practicable, a fire maintenance trail separates the lots from hazardous vegetation on adjacent lots incorporating: i. a minimum cleared width of 6m and minimum formed width of 4m;